courselabs/docker/labs/multi-stage/README.md

 # BuildKit and build targets

-BuildKit an alternative build engine in Docker.
+BuildKit is an alternative build engine in Docker.
 It's heavily optimized for multi-stage builds, running stages in parallel and skipping stages if the output isn't used.

 Switch to BuildKit: